wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 ---
 layout: post
 title: "Git basics client based workflow (in and out of GitHub/GitLab)"
-excerpt: "Here is a quick way to learn version control for enterprise teams"
+excerpt: "Here is a quick way to learn Git version control for enterprise teams"
 modified:
 tags: []
 image: